 The architecture of the so-called Kunsttempel was based on brick expressionism.
 The masonry consists of third-quality Oldenburg clinker bricks.

 Bossard shaped bricks with geometric patterns and inserted them together with ceramic sculptures into the facade of the building.

 The porch with portal was added to the Kunsttempel in 1936.

 In 1928, Bossard created the so-called Second Temple Cycle for the interior of the Kunsttempel, a colorful expressive painting covering all wall surfaces on plywood panels, the wooden beams and the glass surfaces of the ceiling of the room.

 On the east and west walls are two large-format triptychs each.

 Bossard’s cycle depicts the different paths of life that man can take, and for Bossard, the one who strives for spirituality was the founder of an ideal future community.

-The inner pillars of the temple are made of wooden supports covered with sculptured cement shells.
+The four inner pillars of the temple are made of wooden supports covered with sculptured cement shells.